-- 1. Assessment The Cheyney University Vice President or their designee will be made aware of a potential crisis or emergency by the Chief of the Cheyney University Police Department or their designee.
+- 1. Assessment The Cheyney University President or their designee will be made aware of a potential crisis or emergency by the Chief of the Cheyney University Police Department or their designee.
 The Chief of Police and or their designees then determines whether it is appropriate to issue a Timely warning or Emergency Notification.
-Once activated, the Cheyney University Vice President will notify each of the institutional Communications Directors/Public Information Officers or their backups as soon as practical. - 2.
+Once activated, the Cheyney University President will notify each of the institutional Communications Directors/Public Information Officers or their backups as soon as practical. - 2.
 Issuance of a "Timely Warning" Policy Per the requirements of the Clery Act, "Timely Warning" advisories are made to the campus community for crimes that are reported to the Cheyney University Police Department or local police and which may represent an ongoing threat to the safety of students or employees.
 The Chief of the Cheyney University Police Department, or their designee, shall make the decision as to whether an incident poses an ongoing threat and if a "Timely Warning" advisory is required.
-In the event that an advisory is required, the Chief of Police, or their designee, shall provide the Cheyney University Vice President or their designee with the specifics of the case for the purpose of drafting the "Timely Warning" advisory.
-In all cases, Timely Warning advisories and updates are sent by Cheyney staff via electronic mail directly to all staff, faculty, and students on the Cheyney University Campus using their institution-provided email accounts, and all persons who have subscribed to e2Campus.
+In the event that an advisory is required, the Chief of Police, or their designee, shall provide the Cheyney University President or their designee with the specifics of the case for the purpose of drafting the "Timely Warning" advisory. - 3.
+Timely Warning Notifications will include at minimum: - 1.
+A short description of the incident or type of crime, including date, location, and time of occurrence. - 2.
+A physical description of the suspect, if available, including gender and race. - 3.
+A composite drawing or photograph of the suspect, if possible. - 4.
+Gender of the victim(s), if appropriate. - 5.
+Injury sustained by the victim(s), if appropriate. - 6.
+Date and time the notice was released. - 7.
+A warning to the campus community to exercise caution.

+In all cases, Timely Warning advisories and updates are sent by Cheyney Police and Public Relations via electronic mail directly to all staff, faculty, and students on the Cheyney University Campus using their institution-provided email accounts, and all persons who have subscribed to e2Campus.
 They are also posted on social media networks.